ljoypeterson/frontend-developer-roadmap/README.md

 # Front-end Developer Roadmap

 In this modern world in 2024, with the help of AI, you can learn anything, anytime, anywhere.
-But as a beginner you need a guideline to be a successful front-end developer.
-Hopefully, this guideline will help you a lot to be a front-end developer.
+But as a beginner,  you need guidelines to be a successful front-end developer.
+Hopefully, these guidelines will help become a front-end developer.